VTwin90/Milestone-1-Portfolio/README.md

 * **Contact Form:** Can be filled out with email and message query (with validation, “@” and “.”) and submitted to contact the owner.
 Currently due to no JavaScript the form cannot store or send data.

-* **Modal:** A modal that lets the user now they have been succesfull in sending the message.
+* **Modal:** A modal that lets the user now they have been successful in sending the message.

 Included in the **DownloadCV** link is: